JenniferByrnes/whats-cooking/README.md

 ## Usage

-This project can be used by individuals as a diary for their recipes.
-You can create, read, update and delete your own recipes besides pulling recipes from the application database.
+Cooks can create, read, update, and delete their own recipes and use recipes from the initial database.
+Cooks can also leave (and edit or delete) notes attached to any recipe.

 ## Visuals